yr542/Variant_Identification_Application___VIA/README.md

 ```
 ### Input File Formats

+These files should be present in the same directory as the application.

 #### Family Pedigree file: csv or txt

 This file should have the following columns in the following order: